chenh1gis/MADE/README.md

 Note: 1) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.

-Alternatively, 14 alleles file is generated from a H3N2 HA1 nucleotide sequence file following the standard FASTA file formats:
+Alternatively, 14 alleles file is generated from a H3N2 HA1 nucleotide sequence file (e.g. H3N2_HA1_nucleotide_sequence.fa) following the standard FASTA file formats:

     >Seq_ID